NickGrunert/master-thesis/modules/01_using_sam.typ

     The objective of these experiments is to ascertain whether the shadow removal algorithm can enhance the segmentation results of the #abr("SAM") model.

     #heading(depth: 5, numbering: none, bookmarked: false)[nDSM Image]
-    Due to the fact that the #abr("RGB")  data contains a substantial amount of information that is either not beneficial or even detrimental when provided to #abr("SAM"), we will try to enhance the input data by using the nDSM data.
-    The nDSM data contains the height information of the current image frame.
+    Due to the fact that the #abr("RGB") data contains a substantial amount of information that is either not beneficial or even detrimental when provided to #abr("SAM"), we will try to enhance the input data by using the #abr("nDSM") data, which contains the height information of the current image frame.
     The incorporation of this data is expected to result in enhanced quality, as it is considered to be valuable information regarding the surface structure.

     #subpar.grid(